ennis/autograph-rs/NOTES.md

 #### Frame graph: custom derive?

-inputs:
+##### inputs
 - any kind of resource
     - Image
     - Buffer: CpuAccessibleBuffer (UPLOAD), DeviceLocalBuffer (DEFAULT), ImmutableBuffer (DEFAULT+READONLY)
 - how it should be used in the pass (bound where / resource state)
     - SampledImage, RWImage, Render target attachement, etc.
     - Views:
         BufferView (automatically created?)
         ImageView
     - Clear value

-            -
-outputs:
+##### outputs
 - same as inputs

-creates:
+##### creates:
 - metadata (width, height, etc.)

-execute:
+##### execute:
 - access to resources
 - the function should be able to access views of the declared resources in the correct state

-pipeline:
+##### pipeline:
 - how should it be managed? can it be dynamically selected?
 - use a lazy_static in the execute() function
 - subpasses automatically created
 - issue: vulkan pipelines must be created with a reference to a subpass
 - layout? push values?

 **must be able to recreate the framegraph on each frame**
 - issue: must recreate pipelines
 - the pipelines are valid for one frame only (but likely more than one)

 must have an interface to dynamically create passes (variable number of resources, different access flags, etc.)